 - 2-3 small apples peeled and chopped

-- 1 375g sheet of ready rolled puff pastry
+- 375 g sheet of ready rolled puff pastry

-Place the apples in a small pan with a dash of water, cover and cook over a low heat until soft.
+Place 2-3 apples in a small pan with a dash of water, cover and cook over a low heat until soft.
 Mash gently or purée if preferred.
+Allow to cool.

-Unroll the pasty sheet and spread the apple and mincemeat over the top leaving a 3cm border along one of the long edges (this is to prevent the filling from escaping).
+Unroll the 375g puff pastry sheet and spread the cooked apple and 300g leftover mincemeat over the top leaving a 3cm border along one of the long edges (this is to prevent the filling from escaping).

 Tightly roll up the pastry along the long edge.